Robert Boynes

-Robert Boynes (born 1943) is a contemporary Australian artist working primarily in painting, but has also produced prints, films and sculptures.
+Robert Boynes (born 1942) is a contemporary Australian artist.

 Early life and education

-Boynes was born in Adelaide, South Australia, in 1943.
-He grew up in Peterhead in Adelaide's northwest, South Australia.
-He studied at the South Australian School of Art in Adelaide from 1959 to 1961 where he returned to undertake further studies in Printmaking from 1962 to 1964.
+Boynes was born in Adelaide, South Australia, in 1942, and grew up in Peterhead, South Australia.

-He completed a Master of Fine Arts in Film at Flinders University, Adelaide, from 1974 to 1975.
+He studied at the South Australian School of Art in Adelaide from 1959 to 1961, where he returned to undertake further studies in Printmaking from 1962 to 1964.
+Boynes completed a Master of Fine Arts in Film at Flinders University, Adelaide, from 1974 to 1975.

 Career

 Boynes thereafter lectured at the Wattle Park Teachers' College and South Australian School of Art between 1964 and 1967.

 Boynes first began exhibiting professionally in 1964, when he held his first solo show at Clune Galleries in Sydney.
 He held solo exhibitions at Hungry Horse Art Gallery in Sydney, and Australian Galleries in Melbourne in July 1967.
 The latter exhibition featured his work Department Store, which signified a turning point in the artist's early career.

 In 1967 Boynes left Australia for England, where he worked as a lecturer at the Maidstone College of Art, Kent and Basingstoke Tech College from 1968 to 1969.

 He returned to Australia in 1970 and then mainly lectured in painting and printmaking at Wattle Park Teachers' College and Murray Park CAE between 1970 and 1977.
 During this period, he also lectured in painting at the South Australian School of Art in 1972.

 Boynes left Adelaide and relocated to Canberra in 1978, where he took up the position as senior lecturer and head of painting at the Canberra School of Art.
 He held the position until his retirement in 2006.
 In 1995 a retrospective of three decades of his work was held in the Nolan Gallery in Canberra.

 Boynes exhibited his multi-panel installation Long Take-Slow Dissolve at Art Stage Singapore in 2015.
 Two of his artworks in the collections of the Art Gallery of New South Wales (AGNSW) and the National Gallery of Victoria were shown in the exhibition Pop to Popism at the AGNSW from 2014 to 2015.
 A solo show, In Plain Sight, was held at the May Space in Sydney in 2015, and in the same year, his work Auto Sex was acquired by the AGNSW.

 In 2017 the ANU Drill Hall Gallery presented a retrospective of Boynes' work since 2000, titled Robert Boynes Modern Times, and curated by gallery director Terence Maloon.